tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 ##### A note about the language *L*

 The language *L* in this proof is prefix-free, universal, and has __self-delimiting input__.
-That is, a string in *L* is a concatenation of an *L*-expression and the input to that *L*-expression.
-The *L*-expression is not given the length of the input, and instead must decide how many input bits to read.
+That is, a string in *L* is a concatenation of an *L*-expression and zero or more bits of input to that *L*-expression, where the *L*-expression halts after reading exactly as many bits of input as have been concatenated to the *L*-expression.
+The *L*-expression is not given the length of the input, and instead must "decide" how many input bits to read, making it self-delimiting and therefore prefix-free.
 Languages with this feature have also been referred to as "Chaitin machines"[^9], "optimal description"[^12], or simply "universal"[^8].
 As described by Stay[^9] (noting that the term "Chaitin machine" is used):

 > It is helpful to consider a Chaitin machine in Shannon’s original sender-pipe-receiver model.
 Borrowing terminology from concurrent programming, the pipe is a shared resource.
 The input to the machine is held by the sender, a producer.
 The sender tries to put its bits into the pipe; it blocks if there are more bits to send and the pipe is full.
 When there are no more bits to send, the sender halts.
 The Chaitin machine is the receiver, a consumer.
 From time to time it tries to get bits out of the pipe, and blocks if the pipe is empty.
 The entire computation is said to halt if the sender halts, the Chaitin machine halts, and the pipe is empty.

 A key benefit of this property is that languages with self-delimiting input can accept strings in any other prefix-free language *L2*, with an *O(1)* overhead for an *L*-expression that is an *L2*-interpreter.
+This makes *L* "optimal" in the sense of the [invariance theorem](https://en.wikipedia.org/wiki/Kolmogorov_complexity#Invariance_theorem).

 While this does differ from Theorem 20 (which covers "standard prefix-free universal" languages), I'm adding the self-delimiting input constraint for a number of reasons:
 - It matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html)
-- It expands the scope of the Busy Beaver function to include both programs and inputs, making it "optimal" in the sense of the [invariance theorem](https://en.wikipedia.org/wiki/Kolmogorov_complexity#Invariance_theorem)
+- It expands the scope of the Busy Beaver function to include both programs and their inputs
 - It lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead
 - It lets us mostly ignore (with *O(1)* overhead) the distinction between *BB<sub>L</sub>(n)* and *Σ<sub>L</sub>(n)* (see [Corollary 4](#corollary4))
-- It makes the arithmetic in Lemma 2 much less tedious

-Examples of languages that have this property are Chaitin's LISP variant[^7], Binary Lambda Calculus[^8], and Keraia[^9].
-It can also be envisioned[^12] as a multi-tape Turing Machine, where one of the tapes is a read-only unidirectional "input" tape.
-For example, in the construction of Chaitin's LISP, programs have access a *read-bit* primitive function that consumes a single bit from the pipe.
+Examples of languages that have this property are Chaitin's LISP variant[^7], self-delimited Binary Lambda Calculus[^14], and Keraia[^9].
+It can also be envisioned[^12] as a multi-tape Turing Machine where one of the tapes is a read-only unidirectional "input" tape, and the machine loops forever if it tries to read more bits than exist on the input tape.

 This has a number of implications, though the two most relevant for this proof are:
 - We don't have to enforce any requirements about the features or behavior of *L*, other than that it is prefix-free, universal, and has self-delimiting input.
   - If there's some feature we need, we can assume that the feature is in some language *L2*, which means that *L* plus constant overhead also has that feature via the *L2*-interpreter.
 - To determine if a string is in *L*, we need to see if it halts *and* if it read all of the string's input bits.
   - For example: take a string *s* with total length *m* that consists of an *L*-expression plus zero or more input bits appended.
-If *s* halts, that might be because it's a complete *L*-program with length *m*.
-However, if it is instead a shorter program prefixed to some unnecessary bits, it is not in *L* because it doesn't read all of the input bits (i.e. *L* is prefix-free).
+If *s* halts after reading all of the input bits, it's a complete *L*-program with length *m*.
+However, if it halts without reading some bits, then it's instead a shorter program with some unnecessary bits appended, and is not in *L* because *L* is prefix-free.

 ##### <span id="bbVariants">A note about Busy Beaver variants</span>